 A Mt.
 Whitney Mountaineering Adventure: Risk, Putting Our Egos Aside

-Young, eager, and experienced, or so we thought, myself and two friends, Mike and Carl, started to put plans in motion for a winter ascent of the tallest mountain in the continental U.S., Mount Whitney.
+Young, eager, and experienced, or so we thought, myself and two friends, Mike and Carl, started to put plans in motion for a winter ascent of the tallest mountain in the contiguous U.S., Mount Whitney.
 Standing at 14,505’, the mountaineering route up the face of the bewitching Whitney seemed to be the perfect trip to test our skills from a NOLS trip the previous summer.

 Mike, Carl, and I met during a 30-day glacial mountaineering excursion in the Waddington Range, British Columbia, Canada.
 The adventure was gruesome and glorious and taught us mountaineering and hiking skills to navigate mountains on our own.

 We spent months reading, planning, and assessing the risks Mount Whitney presented to winter adventurers.
 Finally, December arrived.
 It was time to meet in Lone Pine, California, a local town just a few miles from the main trailhead.
 The town was a magnet for through hikers, mountaineers, and other outdoor dirtbags of the sort.
 People just like ourselves.
 We felt at home like we had made it as mountaineers before we even began.